joelparkerhenderson/wordbooks/pages/technology-transfer-agreements/index.md

 * Dispute resolution.
 Specify how disputes between the parties will be resolved, such as through arbitration or mediation.

 Technology transfer agreements can be complex and require the involvement of legal and technical experts to ensure that the terms are fair and reasonable for all parties involved.
-The goal of these agreements is to facilitate the transfer of technology from the technology owner to the recipient, while protecting the interests of both parties and promoting innovation and economic growth.